-(i) Trading Market Risks - These are risks that arise primarily through trading activities and market making activities.
-These activities include positiontaking in foreign exchange and fixed income securities (Bonds and Treasury Bills).

-(ii) Non Trading Market Risks -These are risks that arise from assets and liabilities that are usually on the books for a longer period of time, but where the intrinsic value is a function of the movement of financial market parameter.
+- (i) Trading Market Risks These are risks that arise primarily through trading activities and market making activities.
+These activities include position-taking in foreign exchange and fixed income securities (Bonds and Treasury Bills). - (ii) Non Trading Market Risks -These are risks that arise from assets and liabilities that are usually on the books for a longer period of time, but where the intrinsic value is a function of the movement of financial market parameter.

-Notes to the Interim Consolidated and Separate Financial Statements for the six month period ended 30 June 2023
+Notes to the Consolidated and Separate Financial Statements for the Year Ended 31 December 2023